rameshguditalu/blog-app/README.md

 7. Blog Post Analytics, editable and deletable.
 8. Recent notification highlight separating them from old notifications.
 9. Edit profile option to update social links, bio and username
-10. Also user can change login password from settings.
+11. Also user can change login password from settings.
-11. Its mobile responsive with modern design + fade in animation on pages.
-And much more
+12. Its mobile responsive with modern design + fade in animation on pages.
+And much more.